attributes, architecture, availability, CSI, stability, MT-Level, standard - attributes of interfaces

 This classification is a convenience term to be used to clarify such situations where such confusion is identified as likely.
 Failure to apply this term to an entity is not an indication that the entity is some form of interface.
 It only indicates that the potential for confusion was not identified.

-A Private interface is an interface provided by a component (or product) intended only for the use of that component.
+A Private interface is provided by a component (or product) intended only for the use of that component.
 A Private interface might still be visible to or accessible by other components.
 Because the use of interfaces private to another component carries great stability risks, such use is explicitly not supported.
 Components not supplied by Oracle Solaris should not use Private interfaces.

 Most Private interfaces are not documented.
 It is an exceptional case when a Private interface is documented.
 Reasons for documenting a Private interface include, but are not limited to, the intention that the interface might be reclassified to one of the public stability level classifications in the future or the fact that the interface is inordinately visible.